lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Something that someone does.
 "Skateboarding is an action sport."

 actually
 : Truly, really.
-"I actually don't like pizza that much."
+"I actually don’t like pizza that much."

 adapt
 : To change to fit new conditions.
 "Bears adapt to the cold by growing thicker fur."